St. Petersburg Aggravated Battery Attorney

 A battery offense will also be enhanced to aggravated battery if the victim was pregnant during the offense.

-Penalties for Aggravated Battery in Florida
+Aggravated Battery Sentence in Florida

 An aggravated battery conviction comes with serious penalties.
 Aggravated battery is a second-degree felony, which is punishable by: